0350365/perso-site/README.md

 This is a personal website where I plan to give an overview of my myself, my hobbies, interests, and work experience!
 Currently a work in progress.

-Made with TypeScript, React, Vite
+Made with TypeScript, React, Vite, and Tailwind.